Conflux-Chain/conflux-doc/docs/trace_introduction.md

 # Introduction to Transaction Traces

 Traces are used to record the transaction execution details.
-It can be used to debug or retrieving more information (like getting contract addresses created within transaction execution).
+It can be used to debug or retrieve more information (like getting contract addresses created within transaction execution).

 ## Trace Types

 ### Call

-The trace is recorded for all `Call` operations, including balance transferring or contract calling.
+The trace is recorded for all `Call` operations, including balance transferring or contract calling, executed either by the transaction itself or inside a contract.

 ```rust
 pub struct Call {